-Patriots Hopeful Adversity From Loss To Ravens Can Help Team Grow
+NESN

 “I think it came down to being stout in the run game,” Harmon said.
 “The last two weeks we haven’t been the run defense we need to be for our team to be successful.
 We know the game always starts with stopping the run.
 We haven’t been able to do that the last few.
 That was a good team over there.
 That was a really good football team who knows how to run the ball, knows how to scheme to run.
 So, just gotta be better there and when we’re better there, everything else falls into place.”

 Still, obviously, there’s plenty of optimism.
 The Patriots’ offense showed life Sunday outside of a fumble from wide receiver Julian Edelman and some costly holding penalties.
-The Patriots’ defense started out at a historical level allowing less than eight points per game.
+The Patriots’ defense started out at a historical level allowing fewer than eight points per game.
 They’re no longer on pace to break the record for fewest points allowed in a 16-game season, but they know this performance was an anomaly when compared to their first eight games.

 “We got a lot of things to fix, and we have the right group to do it with,” linebacker Kyle Van Noy said.